jabigale/online-chat/README.md

 Start, by creating the database at database.sql

-edit the mysql.php config file with your database username and password.
+edit the scripts/mysql.php file with your database info.